 Ask if a shop follows this policy; some will, for an extra cost, go all the way up on the window.
 You can decide if you prefer that or if you will accept tinting with that tiny gap.

-Didnt Decide yet? let me make it easy to you, When It Comes To Car Window Tinting, We Are The Experts.
+Didn’t Decide yet? let me make it easy for you, When It Comes To Car Window Tinting, We Are The Experts.

 Window Tint Brentwood Shop Book your appointment NOW!